 Massachusetts Wildlife magazine is a quarterly publication packed with award-winning articles and photos on the environment, conservation, fishing, hunting, natural history and just about everything relating to the outdoors in Massachusetts.

 Massachusetts bird watchers have access to a remarkable variety of habitats from the coast to the mountains.
-This annotated list of birds is a quick-reference supplement to other field guides and offers information on rarity, nesting status, and seasonal occurrence.
-The list is also a quick reference for correct nomenclature, taxonomic order, and species codes.
+This annotated list is a quick-reference supplement to other field guides and offers information on rarity, nesting status, and seasonal occurrence.
+The list is also a quick reference for nomenclature, taxonomic order, and species codes.

 A perfect gift for the curious youngster or the beginning adult naturalist with an interest in backyard wildlife and beyond.
 The 4x6 inch pocket guide contains sections on mammals, birds, amphibians, and reptiles.
 "Critters" provides information about physical features, range, habitat, food, tracks, and much more.
 The 127 pages are filled with full color images, a ruler for measuring tracks, and a space for notes.